London-Ratcatcherson/Pokemon-Jay/README.md

 This is a simple HTML JavaScript game I wrote as a gift for a friend on his fiftieth birthday.

+The live version of this game is here: http://frostbackcrow.com/pokemon-jay/

 The game is handwritten by me ( Percy Tierney ) in HTML 5 and JavaScript and doesn’t use any third party libraries (not that there’s anything wrong with that – I just wanted to write it all myself).

-There are four html webpages, the start ( Index.html ), the gameboard ( startgame.html ), and two pages for a win or lose ( youwin.html, youlose.html ).
+There are four html webpages, the start ( Index.html ), the gameboard ( startgame.html ), and two pages for a win or lose ("youwin.html", "youlose.html").
 Each of these pages are minimal.
 There is a stylesheet in the css folder for all the pages.

 INDEX.HMTL – This has a simple graphic (the family on an outing), a brief text intro and a “Start” button, which navigates to the next page.
 STARTGAME.HTML – There is a canvas and a hidden audio player.
 The JavaScript game script is automatically loaded and run.